pipe-cd/pipecd/docs/rfcs/0006-ada-dynamic.md

 ### Canary Analysis

-In Canary Analysis, it compares Canary and Baseline (or Primary if Baseline isn't be launched).
+In Canary Analysis, it compares Canary and Baseline (or Primary if Baseline isn't launched).
 The user needs to prepare a query for Canary and a query for Baseline.
 For how to generate the queries, we discuss later.